novoda/progression-framework/frameworks/engineering/lead_product_engineer.md

 - Picking measures and reports that should be adhered to or insights that should be tracked Sharing these outside the immediate project.
 - Identifies tasks and delegates to others
 - Creates materials and guidances for others to improve, whilst gathering feedback and insight
-- Presents a balanced view of the project, highlighting risks and issues, as well as positive progress
+- Can present a balanced, realistic view of a project, including risks, issues, mitigations and positive progress
 - Can comfortably make decisions across all platforms and understands impact across all platforms
 - Builds, supports and automates current tools, ensuring reliability, availability, scalability and performance.
 Automates only when a benefit, as opposed to all the time.